juliebro/orca-sightings-api/docs/tutorials/quickstart.md

 ]
 ```

-You should also see a green 200 OK message at the top of the pane.
+In Postman, you should also see a green 200 OK message at the top of the pane.
 Hover over that text to see the full confirmation message.

 That's it.
 Next, view the reference topic [`GET /sightings`](../reference/sightings/sightings-get.md) to see an example of listing a specific sighting by its `id`.

 Also, you can try other [tutorials](./tutorials.md) like [adding a user](./add-user.md) or view other topics in the [API reference](../reference/api-reference.md).